cncf/toc/process/project_milestones.md

   * Releases begin to establish a pattern of regularity
 * Project has engaged a [Technical Advisory Group](/tags/README.md) for feedback on some portion of the project relevant to the domain
 * Project has a clearly discoverable governance doc that covers the basics of decision making, including who approves PRs and how committers/maintainers are chosen
-* Project has an angel adopter that assists in stability and production runtime or deployment
+* Project has an angel adopter that assists in stability and production use or deployment
   * An angel adopter is a very early adopter of a cloud native project.
 They are invaluable to a projects growth and first experience in interacting with adopters.
 They often are characterized helping the project reach momentum towards incubation through:
     * higher level of engagement with the project
     * ongoing injection of feedback and support via issues and contributions